Fresh from his re-election to a second term, United State President Bill Clinton visited Australia and addressed a joint session of Parliament.

 Clinton was welcomed by the Liberal Prime Minister, John Howard, and the ALP Opposition Leader, Kim Beazley.
 Howard was in his first year as PM, whilst Beazley had succeed Paul Keating as ALP leader following the March election.

-The full Hansard transcript of the special sitting of the House of Representatives is shown below.
+The full Hansard transcript of the special sitting of the House of Representatives is shown below, with video and audio.

 - Listen to Howard and Beazley (11m)